FAQ

 Staffing: Additional costs for teachers, administrators, and support staff

-It’s not financially responsible or even legally possible.
+It’s not financially responsible or even legally possible based on current revenues and enrollment.

 12. WHY NOT JUST RENOVATE OR ADD ON TO AUBURN?

-The current Auburn building is too old to renovate or add onto under state rules.
+KDE has classified the current building as a whole as too old to renovate or add onto.

 The district already owns 30 acres in Auburn for a new school, which will provide more space and meet modern standards.